lando/lando/docs/contrib/roles.md

 ## Maintainers

-Maintainers are committers who also make decisions for the overall direction of the project including but not limited to:
+Maintainers are committers who also make decisions for the overall direction of the project including but not limited to the following:

   * Helping set the [strategic vision](./vision.md)
   * Assigning or removing roles and responsibilities